-The Department conducts testing at the out-of-state recovery locations twice a year.
+The Department strives to conduct testing at the out-of-state recovery locations annually.
 Additionally, testing is conducted at the Department's satellite locations.
 State agencies may conduct testing at any of the Department's satellite locations.

 The Department maintains a Statewide Critical Application Listing based on information received from State agencies.
 State agencies are to prioritize their applications in one of five categories: